-4. The City Council can deny the proposed amendment to the Ames Urban Fringe Plan Future Land Use Framework Map to change the land use designation of the Oaks from Parks and Recreation Area to Rural Residential.
+3. The Planning and Zoning Commission can recommend that the City Council deny the proposed amendment to the Ames Urban Fringe Plan Future Land Use Framework Map to change the land use designation of the Oaks from Parks and Recreation Area to Rural Residential.